zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/4/_index.md

-## 4. Grant access to the IIS_IUSRS group to query the customers table
+## 4. Grant the Customers application access to the customer data

-[How adding app pool creates user in the IIS_IUSRS group.]
-Therefore, the Customers web app runs as `IIS_IUSRS\Products`.
-We need to grant access for this user to query the `customers` table in the `learnchef` database.
+Applications that run in the `Products` application pool run under `IIS APPPOOL\Products`.
+We need to grant this user with query access to the `customers` table in the `learnchef` database.

 We'll follow the same process that we used to create the `learnchef` database, the `customers` table, and add some sample data.

-1. Create a SQL file that's part of the cookbook that contains SQL commands to grant access.
+1. Create a file that's part of the cookbook that contains SQL commands to grant access.
-1. Copy that file to the Chef cache.
+1. In the `database` recipe, copy that file to the Chef cache.
-1. Use the `powershell_script` resource to execute the SQL script.
+1. In the `database` recipe, use the `powershell_script` resource to execute the SQL script.

+### Create the grant-access.sql file

 Let's start by creating a script file named <code class="file-path">grant-access.sql</code>.